Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 A lysine oxidase was tested against instances of colorectal cancer in mice in 2014.
 In this study, the injection of lysine oxidase was associated with zero deaths and shrunk solid tumors in significant amounts, signifying this may be a promising form of cancer treatment for colorectal cancer in the future.

 Cancers associated with the bone marrow, such as leukemia, may also meet their match with L-lysine, according to preliminary research.
-In one study, researchers suggest that L-lysine injection helped prevent genotoxicity (DNA and RNA damage) in cells exposed to a cancer-causing substance.
+In one study on rats, researchers suggest that L-lysine injection helped prevent genotoxicity (DNA and RNA damage) in cells exposed to a cancer-causing substance.

 Related: Threonine: The Amino Acid Needed for Collagen Production